ohmma0tokita/Python-Made-Gifs/README.md

 ## Usage
 1. Customize the frames in the `frames/` directory to create your animation.
+2. Add an audio file if you want, .wav format
-2. Run the GIF creation script: `python gif.py` after changing the necessary
+3. Run the GIF creation script: `python gif.py` after changing the necessary
+4. Continuously lick on [spacebar] to run the gif
-3. Enjoy
+5. Enjoy

 ## Features
 - Create GIFs from individual frames, add music if you want.